Osiris-Team/Desku/README.md

 4. Create a release and use JitPack or Maven to host the assets.

 ### Todo
-- Serializable UI
+- Serializable UI.
-- Navigation between UIs/windows
+- Navigation between UIs/windows.
-- Default components suit similar to https://vaadin.com/docs/latest/components
+- Default components suit similar to https://vaadin.com/docs/latest/components.
+- JavaFX WebView instead of JCEF to reduce startup time and disk size of app?

 ### Documentation